raspberrypilearning/silly-eyes/en/step_4.md

 Click on your **character** sprite, and then on the **Code** tab.

 Add the same script as you used to change the eye colour.
-Which graphic effects do you want to change on your **character**?
+Which graphic effects do you want to change for your **character**?

 **Choose:** Choose an effect by selecting an effect in the drop-down menu in the `change color effect by`{:class="block3looks"} block.
 Experiment with the numbers until you have a change that you like.